shapani/TrustWell_Automation/README.md

 1. To run all the feature files (testcases) from feature directory: behave -f allure_behave.formatter:AllureFormatter -o allure-results/ features
-2. To run the specific tag (example: @login, @Calories): behave -f allure_behave.formatter:AllureFormatter -o allure-results/ features --tags=<Login>
+2. To run the specific tag (example: @login, @Calories): behave -f allure_behave.formatter:AllureFormatter -o allure-results/ features --tags=@Regression or behave -f allure_behave.formatter:AllureFormatter -o allure-results/ features --tags=@@TC_LOGIN_02

 **How to view the test automation execution report:**

 After executing the above steps to run the testcases, the *.json file should be created in "allure-report" directory.

-Run the below command in same terminal: allure serve allure-results
+Run the below command in same terminal:

+   allure serve allure-results